 - Low refrigerant

-Either way, the outcome is that the air conditioner's evaporator coil cannot operate to properly transfer heat, and in effect 'overcools' itself.
-The result of this super-cooling is condensation (that's water formation), and eventually ice forms from that condensation as it cools below the freezing point.
+Either way, the outcome is that the air conditioner's evaporator coil does not properly transfer heat, and in effect 'overcools' itself.
+The impact of this super-cooling is condensation (that's water formation), and over time ice forms from that condensation as it cools below the freezing point.
 Yep, the A/C transformed into an old-school icebox.

 What Can You Do When Your A/C Freezes?

 - Call Comfort Masters Service Experts.
-The air conditioning system needs to be professionally inspected to ensure there are no refrigerant leaks or damage to the equipment.
+The air conditioning system needs to be inspected by a NATE-certified professional to ensure there are no refrigerant leaks or damage to the equipment.
 Simply schedule a Performance Inspection or Repair Diagnostic online, or call to talk to a live person right away.

 What Does it Cost to Repair?

 This can lead to a pricey repair.
 When your air conditioner freezes over it can lead to a totaled compressor.
-Replacing your compressor could cost as much as a downpayment on a new system.
-Unfortunately, many people are forced to choose between installing a new system or repairing the old model.
-If you follow the steps above and quickly call a NATE-certified technician, you have better odds of getting a less expensive job.
+Replacing your compressor could easily cost as much as a downpayment on a high efficiency model.
+Unfortunately, many people are forced to decide between installing a new system or repairing the old model.
+If you follow the steps above and quickly call a NATE-certified technician, you have better odds of getting a less expensive repair.
 Your technician will diagnose the situation and how to avoid the issue from repeating in the future.
-If a leak is present (and that is rare, but possible), the leak has to be repaired or the unit will likely freeze again.
+If a leak exists (and that is rare, but possible), the leak has to be repaired or the unit will likely freeze again.